Frequently Asked Questions

 • I want to study abroad, but my parents aren’t interested.
 How do I convince them?

-Have your parents visit our website and speak with an Education Abroad Advisor about any concerns they may have about you studying abroad.
+Have your parents visit our resources for parents page and speak with an Education Abroad Advisor about any concerns they may have about you studying abroad.

 • Who should I meet with if I am interested in study abroad?